Northern Region, Nigeria: Geography

-The highest point in Northern Nigeria is Chappal Waddi at 2,419 m (7,936 ft).which is located at gasha gumti Taraba state, The main rivers are the Niger and the Benue River which converge at Kabba province from where it travels southwards ultimately emptying into the Atlantic Ocean.
+The highest point in Northern Nigeria is Chappal Waddi at 2,419 m (7,936 ft), which is located at gasha gumti Taraba state.
+The main rivers are the Niger and the Benue River which converge at Kabba province from where it travels southwards ultimately emptying into the Atlantic Ocean.

 The expansive valleys of the Niger and Benue River valleys dominate the southern areas of the region.
 To the southeast of the Benue river, hills and mountains which forms the Mambilla Plateau create the highest plateau in Northern Nigeria with 1350 above sea level.
-This plateau extends to the border with Cameroon, th is montane land forms part of the Bamenda Highlands in Cameroon.
+This plateau extends to the border with Cameroon, this montane land forms part of the Bamenda Highlands in Cameroon.

-The great savannah belt of the Great Plains of Hausaland dominates much of the rest of the province. this region experiences rainfall between 20 and 60 inches (508 and 1,524 mm) per year.
-The savannah zone's three categories are Guinean forest-savanna mosaic, Sudan savannah, and Sahel savannah.
+The great savanna belt of the Great Plains of Hausaland dominates much of the rest of the province. this region experiences rainfall between 20 and 60 inches (508 and 1,524 mm) per year.
+The savanna zone's three categories are Guinean forest-savanna mosaic, Sudan savanna, and Sahel savanna.
 Guinean forest-savanna mosaic is plains of tall grass which are interrupted by trees.
-Sudan savannah is similar but with shorter grasses and shorter trees.
-Sahel savannah consists of patches of grass and sand, found in the northeast.
+Sudan savanna is similar but with shorter grasses and shorter trees.
+Sahel savanna consists of patches of grass and sand, found in the northeast.
 In the Sahel region, rain is less than 20 inches (508 mm) per year and the Sahara Desert is encroaching.
 In the dry north-east corner of the country lies Lake Chad, which Northern Nigeria shares with Niger, Chad and Cameroon.

 The South Western part of the region included Ogidi, Iyamoye, Iyara that have deep forests inter spacing the guinea savannah areas (and borders the forested areas of southern protectorate and as such shared similar rain patterns and given to the cultivation of cash crops such as coffee and cocoa).